dutter/dutter.github.io/index.md

 Studying microbial ecology and evolution in real-world environments.

-I do mostly computational work, so in lieu of a nice field site or study organism photo please accept this figure as an artistic substitute.
+I do mostly computational work, so in lieu of a nice field site or study organism photo, please accept this figure as an artistic substitute.

 ![](/assets/images/capno_anvio.png)